-of the suppliers of HELLENIC PETROLEUM RSSOPP, DIAXON and KOZILIO 1 are from the local community of the purchases of the trading companies are made by local suppliers of the purchases of HELLENIC PETROLEUM RSSOPP, DIAXON and KOZILIO 1 are made by local suppliers In 2022, the direct jobs supported by HELLENiQ ENERGY in the local community and the indirect and induced jobs created by the Group's spending on local suppliers are estimated at:
+of the purchases of the trading companies are made by local suppliers of the purchases of HELLENIC PETROLEUM RSSOPP, DIAXON and KOZILIO 1 are made by local suppliers

-direct jobs in the local communities of Thriasio and Western Thessaloniki indirect and induced jobs in Thriasio, Western Thessaloniki and Kozani
+In 2022, the direct jobs supported by HELLENiQ ENERGY in the local community and the indirect and induced jobs created by the Group's spending on local suppliers are estimated at:

-In particular, the contribution to the country's GDP from the indirect value added in the supply chain created in local communities is estimated at 47 mil. euros and is allocated as follows:
+531 direct jobs in the local communities of Thriasio and Western Thessaloniki

-The indirect contribution in taxes paid to the State by the local supply chain amounts to 11.8 mil. euros, broken down as follows:
+In particular, the contribution to the country's GDP from the indirect value added in the supply chain created in local communities is estimated at 47 mil. euros and is allocated as follows: The indirect contribution in taxes paid to the State by the local supply chain amounts to 11.8 mil. euros, broken down as follows: